-- 5 conditions (Moon et al., 2012; Enderlin et al., 2013; Millan et al., 2018).
-When KG retreated in 2005 it did so into deeper water (Khan et al., 2014) such a reverse or retrograde bed slope can set up a positive feedback between frontal retreat, ice discharge and dynamic thinning (Schoof, 2007).
-KG's summer maximum advance position continued to retreat up-fjord gradually until mid 2011 when its grounding line once again reached shallower water and the glacier began to slow down (Kehrl et al., 2017).
-At that stage thinning had also slowed and the final few km of the glacier was afloat (Khan et al., 2014; Kehrl et al., 2017). - KG calves into the head of a 75 km long, 5-10 km wide, fjord (Murray et al., 2010; Sutherland et al., 2014) (KF); the fjord has a wide mouth and is connected to the shelf break by a deep, straight, 300 km long trough (Dowdeswell et al., 2010; Inall et al., 2014).
+dynamic thinning (Schoof, 2007).
+KG's summer maximum advance position continued to retreat up-fjord gradually until mid-2011 when its grounding line once again reached shallower water and the glacier began to slow down (Kehrl et al., 2017).
+At that stage thinning had also slowed and the final few kilometres of the glacier were afloat (Khan et al., 2014; Kehrl et al., 2017).

+KG calves into the head of a 75 km long, 5-10 km wide fjord (Murray et al., 2010; Sutherland et al., 2014) (KF); the fjord has a wide mouth and is connected to the shelf break by a deep, straight, 300 km long trough (Dowdeswell et al., 2010; Inall et al., 2014).
 Much of the passage from ocean to glacier is 600-900 m deep with sills shallowing to 400-550 m at the fjord mouth and within the shelf trough (Fig. 1).
-The increase in mass loss from the southeast GrIS to the ocean that began in the mid 1990s coincided with a warming of the North Atlantic Ocean (Straneo and Heimbach, 2013) and the relatively unimpeded - 15 connection of KG with the ocean was considered to have allowed increasing ocean temperatures to trigger retreat in 2005 (Christoffersen et al., 2011; Inall et al., 2014; Jackson et al., 2014; Millan et al., 2018).
+The increase in mass loss from the southeast GrIS to the ocean that began in the mid-1990s coincided with a warming of the North Atlantic Ocean (Straneo and Heimbach, 2013) and the relatively unimpeded connection of KG with the ocean was considered to have allowed increasing ocean temperatures to trigger retreat in 2005 (Christoffersen et al., 2011; Inall et al., 2014; Jackson et al., 2014; Millan et al., 2018).

-More recently, following two winters when KG unusually failed to advance, its calving front by the end of 2018 was further retreated than at any point during the observational record (i.e. since 1932, Brough et al., 2019).
+More recently, following two winters when KG unusually failed to advance, its calving front by the end of 2018 was further retreated than at any point during the observational record (i.e. since 1932; Brough et al., 2019).
 We present evidence that the recent retreat was triggered by a weakening of ice mélange in the fjord, a mechanism only previously shown by association (Moon et al., 2015).
 We propose that the mélange weakening is explained by exceptionally warm surface waters originating from outside the fjord.
 The observed contemporaneous interannual thinning superimposed on the seasonal cycle of surface elevation change will leave the glacier vulnerable to basal melt and further rapid retreat.

-2 Methodology and Data
+2 Methodology and data

-We use time series of satellite imagery, feature tracking of SAR and optical data, interferometric digital elevation models (DEMs), and ocean and air temperatures to place the recent retreat in the context of the multidecadal satellite record and to explain the cause of this retreat.
+We use time series of satellite imagery, feature tracking of synthetic-aperture radar (SAR) and optical data, interferometric digital elevation models (DEMs), and ocean and air temperatures to place the recent retreat in the context of the multidecadal satellite record and to explain the cause of this retreat.